 The mighty Tyrannosaurus rex…the “tyrant lizard king,” was certainly one of the largest and deadliest carnivores from the entire dinosaur era.
 T. rex has it all: the devastating combination of overwhelming size, frightening weaponry and a vivid, evocative name.
 It is no wonder Tyrannosaurus has become such a media star, likely the most widely known dinosaur of all.
 So where can someone go to see this mighty ancient beast in all her glory?
 Fortunately, there are a number of great places in North America to get up close.
-Here are Allosaurus Roar’s top dozen:
+Here are Allosaurus Roar’s top displays:

-9) Children’s Museum of Indianapolis, Indianapolis, Indiana
+(11) Children’s Museum of Indianapolis, Indianapolis, IN

 The first museum to display a T. rex, the holotype that the AMNH owned was later sold to the Carnegie Museum in Pittsburgh.
 But the T. rex that is currently on display at this world-class museum is a larger and more complete specimen that was also discovered by famed paleontologist Barnum Brown.
 The AMNH fossil represents the first discovery of a complete skull of a T. rex, and while it is not quite as large as “Sue”, the AMNH T. rex is very large and a great looking dinosaur.